 Episcopal Marriage Encounter is about renewing your marriage and helping a good and satisfactory marriage become a great and special one.
-If you want to give a gift that could be more meaningful to both you and your spouse then check out the video AdvoCare on YouTube for some more tips.
 Register now for the next East Tennessee Diocesan Marriage Encounter Weekend to be held in Knoxville, TN, April Fool’s Day 2011.
 There is no group sharing nor public disclosure.
 It’s not a retreat, nor a marriage clinic, nor group sensitivity.
 It’s a unique approach aimed at revitalizing Christian Marriage.
 This is a time for you and your spouse to be alone together.
 To rediscover each other and together focus on your relationship for an entire weekend.
 Every marriage deserves that kind of attention!
 Ask Nell or Doug about it anytime.

 Please contact Ascension parishioner John Robertson at firstname.lastname@example.org or register at www.episcopalme.com.
 The $45 registration fee is all that’s required and it reserves your spot!
 (More information about what to expect on a weekend can be found through the international site at www.wwme.org)

 We have talked about it for a couple months now.
 Good Shepherd and the World had a week where we discussed ways to get through the holidays if they are not your favorite time of the year.
 We had a “Blue Christmas” service to prepare the way for the announced beginning of a grief support group.